Bayesian workflow for disease transmission modeling in Stan: Conflict of interest

 \subsection{Building an ODE-based model in \texttt{Stan}}

 Writing this model in \texttt{Stan} is very similar to writing it mathematically.
 As for any \texttt{Stan} model, we follow the block structure described in figure \ref{fig:blocks}.
-We pay particular attention to the \texttt{parameters} block, where we declare the model parameters \texttt{beta}, \texttt{gamma} and \texttt{phi\_inv} (using an inverse reparametrization for $\phi$ as discussed above) and their range of support (strictly positive in these cases).
-We create an array \texttt{theta} to hold the parameters together.
-In the \texttt{model} block, we encode the sampling and prior distributions discussed in the previous section.
+In the \texttt{parameters} block, where we declare the model parameters \texttt{beta}, \texttt{gamma} and \texttt{phi\_inv}, using an inverse reparametrization for $\phi$ as discussed above, and their range of support -- strictly positive in these cases.
 The full code can be found in the complementary notebook.
-Here, we focus on solving the ODEs, which is the more intricate component of this model. \texttt{Stan} supports numerical solvers for ODEs of the form $y' = f(t, y, \vartheta,x)$, where $t$ is a specific time, $y$ a set of ODEs, $y'$ is the solution to the ODE at this time (i.e. the size of each compartment $\{S(t), I(t), R(t)\}$ in our example) and $\vartheta$ and $x$ are ODE inputs.
+Here, we focus on solving the ODEs, which is the more intricate component of this model. \texttt{Stan} supports numerical solvers for ODEs of the form $y' = f(t, y, \vartheta,x)$, where $t$ is usually time, $y$ the solution (i.e. the size of each compartment $\{S(t), I(t), R(t)\}$ in our example), and $y'$ the derivative of $y$ with respect to $t$.
+Finally $\vartheta$ and $x$ encode additional inputs when evaluating $f$.

 We specify $f$ inside the \texttt{functions} block, as follows: